oddebisken/oddebisken/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+### Hi there 👋
 This profile will hopefully give you some tools and such.
 I like coding.
-- 🔭 I’m currently working on Azure Kontroll, an idea that we can help people out there making Azure great with the help of our experts and an app :)
+- 🔭 I’m currently working on Azure Kontroll, an idea that we can help people out there making Azure great with the help of our experts and a teamsapp :)